LebronUzi/Generalized-Dpatch/README.md

 # Adversarial attack on classical object recognition and detection network

 ## Introduction
+Adversarial attack can generate attack samples for the classical object detection and recognition network.
+An adversarial attack in machine learning refers to a technique used to fool machine learning models.
+This is typically done by making subtle, calculated modifications to the input data, causing the model to make a mistake in its output or decision.
+It can evaluate the robustness of models, reveal vulnerabilities of systems, enhance privacy protection and act as a form of regularization to enhance generalization.

 ## Demo
 ### Object detection

 ### Object recognition